owlchester/kanka-docs/docs/entries/property-kits.md

 Doing so each time you're adding a city is tedious, so let's make this process a lot easier, especially as you end up tracking more properties.

-In your campaign sidebar, click on **Property kits** at the bottom of it, and on the **+ Property Set** button at the top right to create a new property kit.
+In your campaign sidebar, click on **Property kits** at the bottom of it, and on the **+ Property Kit** button at the top right to create a new property kit.

 ![New property kit button](img/property-kits.png)